 See How We Hire Differently

-What a Conscious CEO Builds Differently
+What Does a Conscious CEO Build Differently?

 There's a pattern in how conscious CEOs approach team-building that's worth naming.